bugsnag/bugsnag-java/CONTRIBUTING.md

      integration guide.
    * For a major version change, update the version numbers in the integration instructions on docs.bugsnag.com and the quick start guides on the website.

+#### Post-release Checklist
+- [ ] Have all Docs PRs been merged?
+- [ ] Do the existing example apps send an error report using the released artifact?
+- [ ] Make releases to downstream libraries, if appropriate (generally for bug fixes)